2022/2023 Competition Rules

-(vi) All print entries (colour or monochrome) should be with the Competition Secretary during the week prior to the date of each internal competition, with the latest time and place to be fixed by the Competition Secretary at the start of the Club year.
-All PDI, both for the PDI competition and the PDI of prints, should be with the Club Projectionist, CC'd to the Competition Secretary at least one week prior to the date of each internal competition, with the latest time and place to be fixed by the Competition Secretary at the start of the Club year.
+(v) All print entries (colour or monochrome) should be with the Competition Secretary at least one week prior to the date of each internal competition, with the latest time and place to be fixed by the Competition Secretary at the start of the Club year.
+All DPI both for the DPI competition and the DPI of prints, should be sent to the Club Projectionist, CC'd to the Competition Secretary at least one week prior to the date of each internal competition, with the latest time and place to be fixed by the Competition Secretary at the start of the Club year.
 The DPI will be sent by using WeTransfer (or similar file transfer software, NOT Dropbox).

 RULES FOR the ANNUAL COMPETITION and the ANNUAL EXHIBITION